 (2) Represents cash awards for the Company performance portion of our annual incentive compensation plan.
-At the time this proxy statement was filed with the SEC, the named executive officers' award payments for fiscal 2010 had not been determined.
-When these amounts have been determined, the Company will file a report with the SEC on Form 8-K that provides the incentive amounts and a new total compensation amount for each named executive officer.
-Please see "Compensation Discussion and Analysis" for a description of the annual incentive compensation plan for the named executive officers for fiscal 2010.
-The threshold, target and maximum amounts for each named executive officer's fiscal 2010 incentive opportunity are reported in the "Grants of Plan-Based Awards Table" below.
+The threshold, target and maximum amounts for each named executive officer's fiscal 2012 incentive opportunity are reported in the "Grants of Plan-Based Awards Table" below.

-(3) For 2010, the amounts shown represent Company matching contributions under our 401(k) plan and life insurance premiums paid by the Company.
+(3) For 2012, the amounts shown represent Company matching contributions under our 401(k) plan and life insurance premiums paid by the Company.